adrianardnerg/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clean, readable, and maintainable code.
 Write less but do more by leveraging existing libraries and abstractions.
 Always consider future developers who will read or modify your code.
 Optimize for clarity and understandability, as it directly impacts the longevity and reliability of software systems."

 Additionally, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth reminds us to focus on writing correct, clear code first before optimizing, unless profiling indicates a specific need.
 Remember that complex optimizations often introduce bugs and can make maintenance difficult.

+# 2024-01-02
+- Today's programming wisdom is:

+"Program as if the person who will maintain your code is a violent psychopath who knows where you live."

+This quote, attributed to Martin Golding, emphasizes the importance of writing clean, readable, and well-documented code.
+It reminds programmers that their code may eventually be read or modified by others (or even themselves in the future), and that making it easy to understand can prevent unnecessary headaches and potential disasters.
+Good coding practices promote maintainability, scalability, and collaboration, ultimately contributing to better software quality and developer sanity.